conceptslearningmachine/Licensing-Regulatory-Publications-Proprietary-Patents-Research/Proprietary & Patents/README.md

-Thomas Catalano's Proprietary and Patent works
+Thomas Catalano's Proprietary and Patent work

 Classical and Quantum Mechanical Laboratory at Catalano Concepts LLC.